Thinking about using Taxy?

 What happens after a client responds with everything?

-Once the full request has been returned, you can start preparing the return in your lodgement software.
+Once the full request has been returned, you can move straight into preparing the job in your lodgement software.

-Taxy gives you confidence that the information supporting the return is organised in one place and easy to access during final review.
+Taxy gives you confidence that the information behind the job is organised in one place and easy to access during final review.